3 Pillars of the Incident Response Investigation: From Detection to Remediation

 When a cyber event occurs, your most scarce resource is time, while clarity becomes your greatest asset.
 However, achieving clarity requires intentional effort, cultivated through a systematic incident response process.
 In the realm of incident response in cybersecurity, that clarity comes from following a structured path built around the 3 Pillars of the Incident Response Investigation.

-These pillars are not merely steps on a checklist, they are interrelated practices that determine whether your team handles an incident confidently or stumbles through costly missteps.
+These the 3-pillars of the incident response investigation are not merely steps on a checklist, they are interrelated practices that determine whether your team handles an incident confidently or stumbles through costly missteps.
+Without these pillars, even mature SOC incident response teams risk fragmented actions and extended dwell time.

 In this blog, we’ll explore what each of the 3 pillars of incident response looks like in practice, why they matter, and how to align them with your enterprise cyber incident response plan.